 All services are available in English and French.

 Founder of Voilà, Francis Gagnon worked in reporting and information design at the international level for the last decade.
 At IFC, a member of the World Bank Group, he designed and produced six annual reports and tens of donor and management reports for their advisory services.
 For two years, he then lead a project to design and pilot new management reports for advisory services covering every management topic — finance, human resources, portfolio and results.
 Before that, he wrote reports and designed internal documents for the Centre for Applied Studies in International Negotiations (CASIN).

 He studied data visualization with Edward Tufte, Hanspeter Pfister at the Harvard Extension School, Alberto Cairo at the Knight Center of the University of Texas, Jon Schwabish, Cole Nussbaumer and Andy Kirk.
-He attended Visualized, a conference in Manhattan on data, story and design, and was invited to attend Tapestry, a conference in Annapolis limited to 100 people in the field of data storytelling.
-He's also one of the founders of Visualisation Montréal, a Meetup group with close to 1000 members.
+He attended Visualized, a conference in Manhattan on data, story and design, and was invited in 2014 and 2017 to attend Tapestry, a conference limited to 100 people in the field of data storytelling.
+He's also one of the founders of Visualisation Montréal, a Meetup group with over 1000 members.

 While at IFC, in Washington D.C., Francis worked to establish partnerships for the sustainable development of the private sector in emerging markets, raising over $50 million.
 In Geneva (Switzerland), he was in charge of international economics at CASIN, a training center for diplomats from developing countries.
 He also worked at the North American Forum on Integration in Montreal and the National Assembly in Québec City, Canada.
 He holds an M.A. in political science from Université Laval (Quebec City, Canada) and an M.Sc. in Development Studies from the London School of Economics (United Kingdom).